Last Updated on

 If most of your leaves are purple and the disease is very severe, you can add an application every two weeks of a chemical fungicide.
 Many garden centres

-To fix this simply alter the soils pH little by little to free up more phosphorus.
+To fix this simply alter the pH of the soil little by little to free up more phosphorus.
 If, after a few weeks, you don’t see a noticeable difference in your plant it might be best to add a phosphorus fertilizer around the roots.

 Weather can influence the color of your hydrangea leaves as well leaving a lot of purple hues.
 If it’s cool weather at the end of the growing season your plant might start going into dormancy prematurely and that will cause the purple color to show through as the green colors stop producing chlorophyll.